-- On an emergency basis (defined as a single occurrence of short duration); or - By giving vouchers to a client to procure medications.
+- As a result or component of a primary medical visit; - On an emergency basis (defined as a single occurrence of short duration); or - By giving vouchers to a client to procure medications.

 Local APAs are similar to AIDS Drug Assistance Programs (ADAPs) in that they provide medications for the treatment of HIV disease.
 However, local APAs are not paid for with Part B funds "earmarked" for ADAP.